getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/context.md

 ## Debugging Additional Data

-You can view the JSON payload of an event to see how Sentry stores additional data in JSON form.
+You can view the JSON payload of an event to see how Sentry stores additional data in the event.
 The shape of the data may not exactly match the description above because our thinking around additional data has evolved faster than the protocol.

 ![Content%20Freeze%20DON%20T%20add%20content%20Docs%20Additional%20D/Screenshot_2020-03-28_13.35.04.png](Content%20Freeze%20DON%20T%20add%20content%20Docs%20Additional%20D/Screenshot_2020-03-28_13.35.04.png)